Generic name: bevacizumab [ bev-a-CIZ-oo-mab ]

-Mvasi is used to treat a certain type of brain tumor, and certain types of cancers of the kidney, lung, colon, rectum, cervix, ovary, or fallopian tube.
+Mvasi is used to treat a certain type of brain tumor, and certain types of cancers of the kidney, liver, lung, colon, rectum, cervix, ovary, or Fallopian tube.
 This medicine is also used to treat cancer of the membrane lining the internal organs in your abdomen.
 It is usually given as part of a combination of cancer medicines.

 Mvasi may also be used for purposes not listed in this medication guide.